shiyis/politics/README.md

-## POLITIC: A Political Text Ideology Collection Project
+## POLITIC: A Political Text Ideology Culling Project
 More specifically, this is a one dimensional "ideal point" (the author's political stance or ideological standpoint) projector that utilizes Variational Autoencoding methods to quantify an author's political leaning (the author's political position gets projected onto a one dimensional scale that ranges from moderate to progressive).

 ---